-The Basic EG connection must include a durable single sided schematic-wiring diagram of the installation showing all equipment and switches affixed on the site adjacent the inverter system in accordance with Horizon Power's Technical Rules Clause 3.5.6.1.
+The Basic EG connection must include a durable single sided schematic-wiring diagram of the installation showing all equipment and switches affixed on the site adjacent the inverter system.

 Additional labelling requirements also apply for Energy Management.
-Please refer Section 4.3.4.
+Please refer to Appendix F.